Results

 Wikipedia - Cameron Norrie

 Born in South Africa in 1995, Norrie moved to New Zealand with his family at the age of three and made his junior tennis debut in 2009.
-In 2013, he began representing Great Britain after the Lawn Tennis Association provided him with better funding.
+In 2013, he began representing Great Britain.
 Norrie finished his junior career ranked as high as No. 10 in the world.
-In 2014, Norrie began playing collegiate tennis at Texas Christian University (TCU) and in 2017, he ended his final season as the school's first-ever player to be ranked No. 1 by the Intercollegiate Tennis Association (ITA).
+From 2014 to 2017, Norrie played collegiate tennis at Texas Christian University (TCU); he ended his final collegiate season as the school's first-ever player to be ranked No. 1 by the Intercollegiate Tennis Association (ITA).

-A left-handed player with a two-handed backhand, Norrie has garnered a reputation for playing with unconventionally contrasting techniques.
-While his forehand usually generates heavy topspin, Norrie's backhand has been regarded as one of the flattest on tour and is often compared to that of Jimmy Connors.
-Norrie's strengths also lie in his footspeed and defensive capabilities aided by his strong cardiovascular fitness to maintain high shot tolerance and consistency.
-With regards to his point construction, Norrie's continued development in his forecourt abilities have led him to become an all-court player.
+Norrie is a left-handed player.
+While his forehand usually generates heavy topspin, Norrie's two-handed backhand has been regarded as one of the flattest on tour and is often compared to that of Jimmy Connors.
+Norrie's strengths include his footspeed and his defensive capabilities.